WHAT YOU NEED TO KNOW

-Why does it make sense to invest with RCF?
+Why does it make sense to invest with RRCF?

-For local non-profit agencies, the Renton Community Foundation:
+For local non-profit agencies, the Renton Regional Community Foundation:

-How does RCF differ from the United Way or other charitable organizations?
+How does RRCF differ from the United Way or other charitable organizations?

 Additionally, most non-profits conduct annual fundraising programs to support their operations.
 Although community foundations must also fund operations, they typically do so through management fees, interest income, operational endowments, small special events and individual donors.

-What are the tax benefits of investing with RCF?
+What are the tax benefits of investing with RRCF?

-RCF is a tax exempt, 501(C) 3 organization.
-All contributions to RCF are tax deductible to the extent permitted by law.
-In addition, RCF can accept specialized forms of giving such as gifts of stock, bonds, mutual funds and real estate.
-RCF can also work with donors to set up planned gifts, which allow the donor to achieve a tax deduction and a stream of income.
+RRCF is a tax exempt, 501(C) 3 organization.
+All contributions to RRCF are tax deductible to the extent permitted by law.
+In addition, RRCF can accept specialized forms of giving such as gifts of stock, bonds, mutual funds and real estate.
+RRCF can also work with donors to set up planned gifts, which allow the donor to achieve a tax deduction and a stream of income.

 If you have additional questions, please contact us.